19th Century Italian Marble Bust of the Albani Faun

 Customer to pay for shipping / courier & insurance after purchase - cost depends on item and destination.

 The customer will also have to pay any import taxes & duties directly to the authority depending on the destination countries policy.
-There is no import VAT into the USA for antiques & works of art.

-We would recommend sending any fragile or large items by courier vans to UK addresses.
-We have also used reliable and affordable couriers for such items to most of the EU.
+Small to medium items that aren't fragile can be sent via Fedex to UK, EU and Rest of World.
+We would recommend sending any larger fragile or large items by courier vans to UK addresses.
+We have also used reliable and affordable couriers for such items to West & Central EU.
+Large and fragile items can also be sent crated via shipping companies.

-We can offer advice and a close estimated quote in advance of purchase.
-We can advise on the most cost effective, but also safe and reliable options, and also advise on import VAT charges to the EU (antiques and works of art over 100 years old are charged at a lower % tax to EU countries).
+We can also advise on import VAT charges to the EU (antiques and works of art over 100 years old are charged at a lower % tax to EU countries, usually around 5.5%).

 Most items are antique and fragile and some wear should be expected.
-Condition will be accurately reported in item descriptions.
+Condition will be accurately reported in item descriptions

 Items are honestly & accurately described with clear photos.
 All sales are final, with no returns (unless misrepresented in the listing - any issues to be confirmed within one week of delivery).